 The “return time” of an event, also known as the “return period” or “recurrence interval”, is the likelihood of an event occurring, defined by a particular variable exceeding a certain threshold in a certain time interval.
 For example, you would say an extreme flood had occurred if rainfall exceeded 350mm during the winter season.

 What does each dot represent?

-When these model simulations are then put together to form large ensembles, we can look at the average risk for that particular event.
-We then plot all the individual models on one graph and you can see the curve that emerges, which represents the range of results from the entire ensemble.
+When these model simulations are put together to form large ensembles, we can look at the average risk for that particular event.
+We plot all the individual models on one graph and you can see the curve that emerges, which represents the range of results from the entire ensemble:

 If you look at a plot of just a small number of model simulations, and compare it to a plot with tens of thousands, you can see why it’s so important to run these large ensembles of models if you want to get clear, statistically significant results:

 Comparison of results from the weather@home 2014: UK Flooding Experiment

 with just a few models (left) and tens of thousands of models (right)

 What does the x-axis along the bottom mean?

 The x-axis tells us the chance of an event occurring in a given year, such a seasonal rainfall, exceeding a particular threshold.
 With extreme weather events, we tend to talk about “1 in 10 year events”, which occur quite frequently.
 The chance of such an event occurring is 1 in 10, or 10%, in any given year.